Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/RoomMonitor/ApiClient/docs/MeasurementApi.md

 <a name="measurementhumiditypost"></a>
 # **MeasurementHumidityPost**
-> void MeasurementHumidityPost (HumidityMeasurementDTO humidityMeasurementDTO = null)
+> void MeasurementHumidityPost (HumidityMeasurementDTO? humidityMeasurementDTO = null)